-Moscow, the world’s billionaire capital has recently dealt in a piece of history that has witnessed Russia’s turbulent 20th century and a entertained a guest list ranging from revolutionaries to foreign presidents.
-The five-storey Art Nouveau jewel, Hotel Metropol was recently sold at an auction organized by the Moscow city government as part of the national privatization program.
-The Hotel Metropol, which was built in 1899-1907 in the Art Nouvou style hosted the Soviet Union’s first Constitution and the words of its national anthem were written in the building, according to rumors.
+Moscow, the world’s billionaire capital, has recently dealt in a piece of history that has witnessed Russia’s turbulent 20th century and entertained a guest list ranging from revolutionaries to foreign presidents.
+The five-story Art Nouveau jewel, Hotel Metropol, was recently sold at an auction organized by the Moscow city government as part of the national privatization program.
+According to rumors, the Hotel Metropol, which was built in 1899-1907 in the Art Nouveau style, hosted the Soviet Union’s first Constitution, and the words of its national anthem were written in the building.

 [Rian and Reuters]